Plot: Unable to talk about Precure stuff in public, the girls use the portals in the Wonder Library to find a secret base all their own.

 Being fair, the original kinda does the same thing thing by slowly stopping the heroic music, but it’s not as blatant or eye-roll-worthy as the record scratch.

-Honestly, Reika’s idea wasn’t bad.
+Honestly, Reika’s idea wasn’t so bad.
 I’m not sure if anyone works in that station on Mt.
-Fuji and you never really know when someone might be there, but it’s one of the most remote locations in the world with a, what I assume is, a relatively warm and accommodating facility to use.
+Fuji, and you never really know when someone might be there, but it’s one of the most remote locations in the world with, what I assume is, a relatively warm and accommodating facility to use.
 April mentions there’s no furniture there, either, which I get to a degree….There have to be at least a few chairs, but yeah, I get it.

 The writing on the box Reika has is removed.